Boreas618/MIPS32-Pipeline/README.md

 What's more, every instruction should have its corresponding test.
 Integration tests are also needed.
 You should load tests from `bin` or `elf` format files instead of putting them in the memory ahead of time, so that you can write some code to run tests one by one automatically.

 An example in `tests` directory shows how to create `bin` format file on x86_64 systems.
 MIPS and LoongArch are similar.
-Your tests should not be linked to the standard libraries just like the example.
+Your tests should not be linked to the standard libraries.

 You may want to improve the debugger, Makefile or anything else in this process.